 What Makes Brain Teasers So Effective

-Brain teasers are ideal for boosting brain activity, which is why they’re used to help prevent brain decline.
+This type of activity is ideal for boosting brain activity, which is why they’re used to help prevent brain decline.
 They’re also more fun, which reduces boredom, and we know that when students aren’t bored, they pay more attention and have better focus.
 Another reason they’re so effective is students are able to apply concepts they’re learning in a more real-world style way.
 This leads to improved memory:-)

 How To Make It Content Specific

 The great thing about brain teasers is they’re not set in stone.
-I see new brain teasers all the time, so that means someone, somewhere has to be creating them.
+I see new ones all the time, so that means someone, somewhere has to be creating them.
 This means if they can do it, so can I (and you).
 To make them more effective for students, create your own or modify an existing brain teaser to make it more content specific.
 For instance, a single brain teaser could involve both Geometry and Algebra.

-Adding a brain teaser to the end of a lesson that reinforces concepts helps students remember more about the lesson.
+Adding a teaser to the end of a lesson that reinforces concepts helps students remember more about the lesson.
 It’s also helpful to combine concepts over time to build on what students are learning over the course of several weeks or months.
 ProProfs has a simple tool for creating brain teasers.
-I recommend just checking out various brain teasers to get an idea of how to write your own or alter one for your needs.
+I recommend just checking out various types of teasers to get an idea of how to write your own or alter one for your needs.

 How To Find Great Brain Teasers